kai13xd/Freighter/README.md

     project.gpp_args = gpp_args
     project.ld_args = ld_args

-    # Set the injection address for your code and data
-    project.set_base_address(0x80520E00)

     # Setting an entry function is essential for -gc-sections to work it's magic.
 Make sure this function has
     # C linkage
     project.set_entry_function("Entry")